-The person who believes to have been the recipient of the respondent's misconduct is entitled to an explanation of available options for redress, including an explanation of the student conduct system.
+A person who reports being the recipient of violent behavior by a John Carroll University student, (who may be the reporting party) and the responding party are entitled to an explanation of the available options for redress, including an explanation of the student conduct system.

 A no contact directive may be issued by a Student Conduct Administrator, a Title IX Officer, or JCUPD to parties involved in the case, including third parties.
-The person who believes to have been the recipient of the respondent's misconduct will be notified should that occur.
+The person who reports being the recipient of violent behavior by a John Carroll University student, (who may be the reporting party) and the responding party will be notified should that occur.

-A person who reports being the recipient of violent behavior by a John Carroll University student shall have additional rights under the Student Code:
+A person who reports being the recipient of violent behavior by a John Carroll University student (who may also be the reporting party) and the responding party shall have additional rights under the Student Code: